RioAhmadFadilah/rioahmd/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fatkhur03&label=Profile%20views&color=0e75b6&style=flat" alt="" /> </p>

 # Hi 👋!
-I'm Fathur
+I'm Rio

-As a 5th semester student majoring in Information Systems at Nurul Fikri Integrated Technology College, I have a huge passion for technology and am always eager to stay updated on the latest trends in the world.
+As a 3th semester student majoring in Computer Engineering at Politeknik Negeri Jember, I have a huge passion for technology and am always eager to stay updated on the latest trends in the world.
 Oh, and I also have a lot of followers on social media!
 On Instagram, I have over 90K followers, on LinkedIn over 500, and on TikTok over 3K.
 Let's be friends!
 <!-- ## 🌐 Socials: -->
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/story.thur) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fatkhurrhn/)